WSDOT/Barlist/Barlist/Documentation/src/UserGuide/Dialogs/Bars.md

 -----|-----------
 Location | Enter a descriptive location of the bar Mark No. | Enter a mark number.
 The mark number is a 4-digit alpha-numeric parameter Bend Type | Select the bend type from the drop down list.
 The bend guide shows the bend input parameters.
+(See note below for Type 90-99)
 Size | Select the bar size from the drop down list.
 No. Required | Enter of the total number of bars for this bar record Use | Select the bar use type.
 The use type indicates the bend diameter and tail length for bends and hooks.